kheil44/arabic/Hadiths_Random.md

 If you’d like, I can pull **one example ḥadīth from each of the six books** for both Qutaybah and Bundār, with exact kitāb/bāb and ḥadīth numbers, so you have concrete, checkable proof from the primary sources.
 Would you like me to prepare that set?

+Alongside **Qutaybah ibn Saʿīd** and **Muḥammad ibn Bashshār (Bundār)**, the third common shaykh you’re thinking of is generally identified in the rijāl literature as:

+**Muḥammad ibn al‑Muthannā Abū Mūsā al‑ʿAnazī**
+**Arabic:** مُحَمَّدُ بْنُ الْمُثَنَّى أَبُو مُوسَى العَنَزِيّ
+- **Born:** c.
+167 AH in Baṣra
+- **Died:** 252 AH
+- **Status:** Leading Basran ḥadīth master, contemporary of Bundār.
+- **Why he counts:** All six compilers — al‑Bukhārī, Muslim, Abū Dāwūd, al‑Tirmidhī, al‑Nasāʾī, and Ibn Mājah — have direct narrations from him in their books.

+So the “three common teachers” trivia answer is:

+1. **Qutaybah ibn Saʿīd al‑Baghlānī** (d.
+240 AH)
+2. **Muḥammad ibn Bashshār “Bundār”** (d.
+252 AH)
+3. **Muḥammad ibn al‑Muthannā Abū Mūsā** (d.
+252 AH)

+If you’d like, I can pull one example isnād from each of the six books for all three names, so you can see the proof in the primary sources side‑by‑side.

 ---
 # 👇👇👇👇👇👇👇👇👇👇👇👇👇👇👇👇👇👇👇
 # 👇👇👇👇👇👇👇👇👇👇👇👇👇👇👇👇👇👇👇